top of page

 Daniela Vitorino

 Daniela Vitorino was born in Brasília in 1976, graduated in cinema in Rio de Janeiro at Universidade Estácio de Sá in 2001; and graduated in executive production for cinema and TV at ESPM-RJ in 2005.
-Partner at Caraminhola Filmes produced the feature A Família Dionti, co-production with England and Canal Brasil, support of Tribeca TFI, awards for best audience film at the 48th Festival de Brasília, at the 7th Festin Lisboa, and at the 3rd Mostra de Cinema de Gostoso, best screenplay at the 10th ° Youngabout in Bologna, and best child actor at the 16th San Diego Kids IFF.
-Produced and distributed the feature documentary The Invented Death-Parental Alienation and the award-winning short The Language of Things for the Curta Criança Minc/TVBrasil.
-He produced and directed several short films, such as the award-winning A Encomenda and O Refém by Alan Minas.
-Is preparing the fiction features The Luíza Desert, with support from Riofilme and Films from Rio, the childish When Ju Escaped Inside, and other projects in national and international co-productions.
+Partner at Caraminhola Filmes produced the feature A Família Dionti, coproduction with UK and Canal Brasil, support of Tribeca TFI, awards for best audience film at the 48th Festival de Brasília, at the 7th Festin Lisboa, and at the 3rd Mostra de Cinema de Gostoso, best screenplay at the 10th ° Youngabout in Bologna, and best child actor at the 16th San Diego Kids IFF.
+Produced and distributed the feature documentary Fading Away-Parental Alienation and the award-winning short The Language of Things for the Curta Criança Minc/TVBrasil.
+She was the executive producer of the animated TV series O Menino Que Engoliu o Sol, by Patrica Alves Dias, finalist of the Japan Prize 2020, and produced several short films.
+She's preparing the fiction features The Luíza Desert, coproduction with UK, with support of Riofilme, and international lab Films from Rio, also de the documentary Pantera Generation, coproduction Portugal and Cape Vertand other projects in national and international co-productions.

 bottom of page